Otieno-Bonface/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command to move to the home directory
+This script display the current directory contents in the long format